 Buying your perfect horse can be an exciting yet daunting process.
-More potential buyers are now venturing further afield in the hunt for their next dream equine with Ireland; Germany and Holland proving to be popular hotspots.
+More potential buyers are now venturing further afield in the hunt for their next dream equine with horses for sale in Ireland, Germany and Holland proving to be popular hotspots.
 What do you need to consider before making that all important purchase abroad?

 1. To view or not to view?